twilio-labs/plugin-alias/CONTRIBUTING.md

 # Contributing to `plugin-alias`

+All third party contributors acknowledge that any contributions they provide will be made under the same open source license that the open source project is provided under.

 We'd love to accept contributions to our source code and to make `plugin-alias` even better than it is today!
 For this, We'd like these guidelines to be followed: